sergioburdisso/pyss3/docs/tutorials/movie-review-notebook.rst

 Great! accuracy improved.
-Fortunately, this time we got lucky and the default hyper-parameters were also quite good.
+Fortunately, this time we got lucky and the default hyperparameters were also quite good.